OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-We'll leverage CSS3's `clip-path` and `transform` properties to achieve this effect without the need for JavaScript.
-This example demonstrates a simple, customizable approach.
+We'll avoid JavaScript for a purely front-end CSS solution.
+This utilizes CSS3 features like `clip-path` and `transform` to achieve the effect.

 **Description of the Styling:**

-The circular progress bar is built using two concentric circles: one acting as the background track and the other as the progress indicator.
-The progress indicator's arc is dynamically controlled using the `clip-path` property, which "clips" the circle to reveal only the desired portion representing the progress percentage.
-We use CSS variables for easy customization of colors, sizes, and progress.
+The circular progress bar is created using a single `<div>` element.
+We style this div to be a circle using `border-radius: 50%`.
+A pseudo-element (`::before`) is then used to create the progress indicator.
+The `clip-path` property is used to "clip" the circular indicator to a specific percentage, thus creating the progress effect.
+Transforms are used for positioning and rotation.

 **Full Code:**